Low T isn't a number to chase. It's a system to repair.

 - How long before I should expect to feel different from changing the inputs?

 - Sleep and alcohol changes show up in 1–2 weeks.
 Body-comp and dietary-fat effects take 8–12 weeks.
-Re-test at week 12 — same lab, same morning timing.
+Re-test at week 12 at the same lab, same morning timing.

 - Should I supplement Tongkat Ali, Boron, Fadogia, or ashwagandha?